Bajaj Pulsar

 The Bajaj Pulsar is a range of motorcycles manufactured by Bajaj Auto in India.
 It was developed by the product engineering division of Bajaj Auto in association with Tokyo R&D, and later with motorcycle designer Glynn Kerr.

+Overview

-A variant of the bike, the Pulsar 200NS was launched in 2012, but it was suspended for some time (reintroduced in early 2017 with BS IV Emission compliance and renamed the NS200).
+A variant of the bike, the Pulsar 200NS, was launched in 2012, but it was suspended for some time (reintroduced in early 2017 with BS IV emission compliance and renamed the NS200).
 With average monthly sales of around 86,000 units in 2011, Pulsar claimed a 2011 market share of 47% in its segment.
-By April 2012, more than five million units of Pulsar were sold.
-In 2018, the company celebrated selling over ten million Pulsar units - with an exclusive TV commercial and a marquee ride to in 6 cities to write "PULSAR" on a pre-defined route.
+By April 2012, more than five million units of Pulsar had been sold.
+In 2018, the company announced sales of over ten million Pulsar units, accompanied by a television commercial and a promotional ride in six cities to write "PULSAR" on a pre-defined route.
 The model is sold as Rouser in other markets, such as South America.
+In Iran, it is known as Bajaj Pulse and has a large following there.

-Before the introduction of the Pulsar, the Indian motorcycle market trend was towards fuel efficient, small capacity motorcycles (that formed the 80–125 cc class).
-Bigger motorcycles with higher capacity virtually did not exist (except for Royal Enfield Bullet with 350cc and 500cc variants).
-The launch and success of Hero Honda CBZ in 1999 showed that there was demand for performance bikes.
-Bajaj took the cue from there on and launched the Pulsar twins (150cc and 180cc) in India on 24 November 2001.
-Since the introduction and success of Bajaj Pulsar, Indian youth began expecting high power and other features from affordable motorcycles.
+Before the introduction of the Pulsar, the Indian motorcycle market trend was towards fuel-efficient, small-capacity motorcycles (that formed the 80–125 cc class).
+Bigger motorcycles with higher capacity virtually did not exist (except for the Royal Enfield Bullet with 350cc and 500cc variants).
+The launch and success of the Hero Honda CBZ in 1999 showed that there was demand for performance bikes.
+Bajaj took the cue and launched the Pulsar twins (150cc and 180cc) in India on 24 November 2001.
+Since the introduction and success of Bajaj Pulsar, Indian youth began expecting higher power and other features from affordable motorcycles.

-The project faced internal resistance, reservations by McKinsey & Company and doubts on its effects on Bajaj's relation with Kawasaki.
-The project took approximately 36 months for completion and cost Bajaj ₹ 1 billion.
+The project faced internal resistance, reservations from McKinsey & Company and doubts about its effects on Bajaj's relationship with Kawasaki.
+The project took approximately 36 months to complete and cost Bajaj ₹ 1 billion.